annereinarz/annereinarz.github.io/fastmultipole/content_fmm.md

 2. <b>Fast Multipole</b>
   - higher-order representations necessary!
-  - (simple pseudo particles together with well-separated criterion is too inaccurate)
   - no $\theta$-criterion to tune accuracy (instead choose number of terms in expansion)

 ---